Severson-Group/eMach/docs/source/code.rst

 Problem Class
 *******************************************

-The purpose of the problem class is to provide the analyzer class the necessary information to analyze a problem.
+The purpose of the Problem class is to provide the Analyzer class the necessary information to analyze a problem.
 Aspects to consider:

 1. Naming
     a.
 The problem class name should begin similarly to the analyzer class's name, i.e. ``ReallyGreatProblem`` for ``ReallyGreatAnalyzer``.